sebastianspicker/practice-relay/README.md

 A working tree for practice-relay with an evolving implementation history.

 ## Overview
-practice-relay is moving through bootstrap push work.
+practice-relay documents maintained build commands, known limits, and remaining work.

 ## Status
-Project phase: bootstrap.
-Activity resumed after a longer gap.
+Lifecycle stage: bootstrap.
+Maintenance guidance now reflects the stable shape.

 ## Development
 - Kept the release verification command reproducible.

 ## Usage
-- Rewrote the records explanation around the maintained behavior.
+- Merged scattered records guidance into the docs.

+- The older setup fragments have been reduced to the useful parts.

-## Roadmap
+## Current Focus
 Keep the next pass focused on verification and smaller changes.
+Prefer narrow maintenance work over broad rewrites.